millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

     ![](./images/300/Picture300-24.png)

+-   To learn more about how to specify file formats, delimiters, and more, you can review DBMS_CLOUD Package Format Options: https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/dbmscloud-reference.html

--   Keep your SQL Deveoper openned and move to the next lab - Querying External Data.
+-   Keep your SQL Deveoper open and move to the next lab - Querying External Data.